USDA & QAI Organic Certification

 - Companies that handle or process organic food before it reaches grocery store shelves or restaurant kitchens must also be certified.

-- Food products that are certified organic by QAI have been verified to meet strictly defined standards issued by national and international standards issuing bodies, such as the USDA, or other independent agencies.
+- Food products that are certified organic by QAI have been verified to meet strictly defined standards issued by national and international standards issuing bodies, like the USDA, or other independent agencies.

 Fair Trade Certification

-Fair Trade Certified helps to ensure a level of quality is delivered and sustainable practices are in place.
-A 3rd party certification agency assures human rights are protected throughout every stage of production, workers experience fair working conditions, and farmers receive a fair wage of their output.
-Fair trade benefits farmers by providing better resources and supports a high level of social accountability.
+Fair Trade Certified helps guarantee a level of quality is delivered and sustainable practices are in place.
+A third party certification agency assures human rights are protected.
+This means that at every stage of production, workers experience fair conditions and earn fair wages.

-Members of the World Fair Trade Organization adhere to their ten principles of fair trade, which are:
+Members of the World Fair Trade Organization adhere to ten principles, which are:

 - Opportunities for economically disadvantaged producers – Support for workers in moving from poverty to economic self-sufficiency